hmd101/causalalign/analysis/causalalign/README.md

 ## **Overview**

 **CausalAlign** is a Python package designed to evaluate the causal reasoning abilities of **Large Language Models (LLMs)** in comparison to **human inference**.
-It provides tools to systematically assess how LLMs reason about causal structures—particularly **collider graphs** — and whether their judgments align with normative Bayesian inference or human reasoning biases.
+It provides tools to systematically assess how LLMs reason about causal structures—particularly **collider graphs** — and to which extent their judgments fall on the spectrum between  normative Bayesian inference,  human-like reasoning and randomness.

 This package is based on the work presented in the paper: